romainrbr/flipchair/GITHUB_CHANGELOG.md

-Lawnchair 16 Development 0 SNAPSHOT 6 is here!
+Lawnchair 16 Development 1 is here!
 Contributors are encouraged to target this branch instead of older (i.e., Lawnchair `15-dev`).

-### 🏗️ Development 1 (Draft)
+### 🥞 Development 1

-Development 1 Milestone
+First development milestone!
+Basic launcher functionality should be stable enough.

-* Make Lawnchair Launcher launchable in Android 14, 15, 16
+* Make Lawnchair Launcher launchable in Android 12.1, 13, 14, 15, 16
 * Remove two deprecated features (Use Material U Popup, and Use dot pagination)
 * Add pseudonym version in debug settings
 * Adapt Lawnchair code to Launcher3 16